 Salaries for SLPs in Rhode Island and Its Major Cities

-Within Rhode Island the metro Westerly area offers the best salary prospects for SLPs.
-It has the highest average SLP salary and the best prospects for high-end salaries.
+Within Rhode Island, the metro Westerly area offers the best salary prospects for SLPs.
+It has the highest average SLP salary and one of the highest salaries for top-paid SLPs.

 The full range of salaries for SLPs throughout Rhode Island are listed here – average, entry level (10th percentile), and high-end (90th percentile):